Superbelko/imgui-d/README.md

 ## How it is done?

+Originally it was semi-auto regex replace, but now it can be generated using my ```gentool``` binding generator.

-Right now it is semi-automatic process of copy-paste & regex replace with manual tweaks, there is also a simple script for extracting correct mangling for types that cannot be expressed in D and that have different mangling than their equivalents(like float[] is simply a float*), most of this is specific to Visual Studio C++ compiler.
+Other than that it might be necessary to extract correct mangling for types that cannot be expressed in D *(such as head const types - i.e. ```float* const```, which is const pointer to mutable data and this doesn't makes sense in D)*, most of this is specific to Visual Studio C++ compiler.